Render unto Caesar: Christology

 He himself, the only-begotten, was created to be wisdom and justice and holiness for us, and he was counted among us, and he paid the reckoning, the tribute to Caesar.

+In other words, Saint Augustine explains that Jesus became human and fulfilled his earthly obligations, such as paying taxes to the Roman authorities.
+Augustine thus uses the episode to explain his Christology regarding Jesus nature, which he sees as being at the same time divine and human.

 Separation of church and state

 Jesus responds to Pontius Pilate about the nature of his kingdom: "My kingdom is not of this world.
 If my kingdom were of this world, my servants would have been fighting, that I might not be delivered over to the Jews.
 But now (or 'as it is') my kingdom is not from the world"; i.e., his religious teachings were separate from earthly political activity.
 This reflects a traditional division in Christian thought by which state and church have separate spheres of influence.
 This can be interpreted in either a Catholic, or Thomist, way (Gelasian doctrine) or a Protestant, or Lockean, way (separation of church and state).